dimagi/code-pairing/README.md

 - Feel free to change whether you belong in the `enchantress` or `hobbit` camp. `hobbits` are generally newer while `enchantresses` are generally more experienced.
 Try and keep the two lists roughly equal.
 The script will handle odd numbers or uneven groups.
-- Once you get your partner, you should ping him/her on each PR you make.
+- Once you get your partner, you should ping them on each PR you make.
 There should be low bar to bring in someone else who has more context on the PR.